MatsyaOs/matsya-settings/README.md

-# Settings
+# matsya-Settings

-The System Settings application for Cutefish Desktop.
+The System Settings application for Matsya Desktop a fork of cutefish desktop.

 ![screenshot](screenshots/Screenshot_20211025_150819.png)